projf/fpgatools/README.md

 	python img2fmem.py acme.tiff 6 coe

-### Notes
+### Supported Image Formats
-* Source image is in [any format Pillow supports](http://pillow.readthedocs.io/en/latest/handbook/image-file-formats.html): PNG, JPEG, TIFF, BMP etc.
+* Your source image needs to be in a [format Pillow supports](http://pillow.readthedocs.io/en/latest/handbook/image-file-formats.html): PNG, JPEG, TIFF, BMP are amongst the formats supported.
 * Source images must be RGB rather than RGBA format.
 If you use RGBA then you'll probably end up with a screen of one solid colour.
 The file(1) command will tell you if you're using RGB or RGBA.
+* PNGs with transparency may fail with a message about not being iterable.
+Save your PNG without transparency and all should be well.

+### Notes
 * If the value of `colour_bits` isn't valid it defaults to `8`
 * img2fmem does not resize images: use your image editor to do this
 * The `game.png` graphic comes from [KenneyNL](https://opengameart.org/content/space-shooter-redux) and is public domain.